-Finally, the state of the world can not be visualized at any point in history just like this – because there is no freely available dataset.
+Finally, the state of the world at any discrete moment in history cannot be displayed as a snapshot because there is no freely available dataset.
 It is not just a visualization problem, it is a data problem.
 And to go even further: It is a data model problem because it is not even straightforward to say what kind of information is actually necessary to show the history of countries.
-And if we found a data model and got some data, we do not want to write it into a database table.
+And if we found a data model and acquired some data, we would not want to write it into a database table.
 The third goal for this thesis is to develop a well-designed user interface to edit the history of countries directly on the map.

 1.2 Problem Domain